-Table 6-11: HART variables and transmitter outputs
+Table 6-21: HART variables and transmitter outputs

 HART variable Reported via Comments Primary Variable (PV) Primary mA output If one assignment is changed, the other is changed automatically, and vice versa.
 Secondary Variable (SV) Not associated with an output The SV must be configured directly, and the value of the SV is available only via digital communications.
-Tertiary Variable (TV) Frequency Output If one assignment is changed, the other is changed automatically, and vice versa.
+Tertiary Variable (TV) Frequency Output (if present on your transmitter) If one assignment is changed, the other is changed automatically, and vice versa.
+If your transmitter does not have a Frequency Output, the TV must be configured directly, and the value of the TV is available only via digital communications.
 Quaternary Variable (QV) Not associated with an output The QV must be configured directly, and the value of the QV is available only via digital communications.